CristianDavideConte/universalSmoothScroll/docs/FAQ.md

 <h1 align = "center">F.A.Q.</h1>

-This section contains a collection of the most asked questions about any aspect of the USS API. <br/>
+This section contains a collection of the most asked questions about the UniversalSmoothScroll API. <br/>
 If the answer you are looking for is not here, you can always [`contact me`](https://github.com/CristianDavideConte/universalSmoothScroll#contact-me).
 <br/><br/>